Trends

 Beyond giving your employees the day off, consider how to celebrate Juneteenth at work to demonstrate your commitment to the holiday's history, traditions and impact.

-"As we approach Juneteenth, I am reminded of the importance of celebrating freedom and progress," says CT Mobley, division vice president, sales, small business services, diverse business channels, ADP.
+"As we celebrate Juneteenth, I am reminded of the importance of honoring freedom and progress," says CT Mobley, division vice president, sales, small business services, diverse business channels, ADP.
 Mobley is also the president of Cultivate, ADP's Black and African-American business resource group (BRG).
 "Juneteenth is not just a historical event but a reminder of a community's resilience and strength.
 We are honored to have the Cultivate BRG illuminating the way in commemorating this day at ADP, and we hope that other organizations will use the BRG's activities to inspire meaningful celebrations in their workplaces and reflect on the progress that's been made and the work still to be done.
 By coming together, we can honor the sacrifices of our forebearers and pave the way to an empowered future where all workers can thrive."

 What is Juneteenth, when is it and why is it important?